 In order for you to be charged with a crime, there must be enough evidence to indicate your guilt.
 For the charges to result in a conviction, the evidence must be strong enough to prove your guilt beyond a reasonable a doubt.
-While the US Constitution protects all citizens from unreasonable search and seizures, police often violate those rights in order to collect enough evidence against the defendant.
+While the US Constitution protects all citizens from unreasonable search and seizure, police often violate those rights in order to collect enough evidence against the defendant.
 That’s why it is so important for anyone charged with a crime to always work with a skilled Vista criminal attorney.

 While search and seizure laws often seem simple, there are a number of complexities involved with these laws.
 For example, an officer cannot search your home without a warrant, unless you give him consent, illegal items are sitting in plain view or if he has reasonable suspicion that there is an immediate threat to either someone in your home or evidence related to the case.
 This last situation can be particularly tricky as an officer who hears excessive toilet flushing or paper shredding could enter the house without a warrant if he claims that he believes you were flushing drugs down the toilet or shredding evidence that could be used against you.

 Because these laws can be so complex and because police often take advantage of a suspect’s ignorance of the law, it is critical that anyone who has been accused of a crime always work with a Vista criminal defense attorney who can challenge any evidence that may have been collected illegally.
 If you have been accused of a crime, please call (760) 643-4050 to schedule a free initial consultation with Peter M. Liss.

 Creative Commons Image by Israel Defense Forces